Thursday, April 30, 2009

 So like my fellow bloggers and commenters, being a birth mother is something I will readily cop to when I feel it will do some good, and like Jane says, it is easier being public about the issue without having to confront it one-on-one.
 But I don't want to be seen as a person who drags around a soap box with me.

 Though to some, I am sure that is how I seem.

 So it goes. --lorraine

 Tuesday, April 28, 2009

-I decided to call Megan, partly out of curiosity and partly because I had always told myself I would find her some day.
+I decided to call Rebecca, partly out of curiosity and partly because I had always told myself I would find her some day.
 After she turned 18, my thoughts about searching became increasingly intense, my grief at losing her more acute.
 Yet I procrastinated; the time wasn’t right; it would be a long and expensive process; I needed to wait until I did not have other things going on in my life.

-For several weeks, I communicated with Megan secretly.
+For several weeks, I communicated with Rebecca secretly.
 As I became more comfortable (she lived two thousand miles away and was not a deranged stalker hell bent on revealing my secret), I shared her entry into my life with my husband and a few close friends.
-A month later, in January, 1998, just before I was to leave for Chicago to meet Megan, I told my other three daughters about her.
+A month later, in January, 1998, just before I was to leave for Chicago to meet Rebecca, I told my other three daughters about her.

 During the spring of 1998, supporters of adoptee rights collected enough signatures to place a measure on the ballot which would allow adult adoptees to receive their original birth certificates.
 I watched with envy as other birthmothers boldly went before the media telling their stories and supporting the measure, something I just could not do.
 I met with the supporters, however, and suggested they run an ad with the names of birthmothers who favored the measure.